-Sailing Europe’s storied rivers, the award-winning Viking Longships offer a variety of stateroom categories and true (two-room) suites with full-size verandas.
-Onboard amenities include a restaurant, bar and lounge, library and expansive sun deck.
-The ships feature al fresco dining on the Aquavit Terrace, an elegant Scandinavian design and “green” features, such as solar panels, an onboard organic herb garden and energy-efficient hybrid engines for a remarkably smooth ride.
+Experience the epitome of luxury river cruising on a Viking River Cruise Longship!
+Sailing through the breathtaking landscapes of Europe, these award-winning ships offer a variety of stateroom options, including true two-room suites with spacious verandas.
+Indulge in onboard amenities such as a fine-dining restaurant, cozy bar and lounge, library, and expansive sun deck.
+Enjoy al fresco dining on the Aquavit Terrace while admiring the ship’s elegant Scandinavian design.
+Viking Longships are also environmentally conscious, featuring solar panels, an onboard organic herb garden, and energy-efficient hybrid engines for an ultra-smooth ride.

-River cruises range from 8 to 23 days, with itineraries featuring Europe’s Rhine, Main, Danube, Seine, Rhône, Douro, Moselle, Elbe, Dordogne, Garonne and Gironde Rivers; Russia’s Volga, Neva and Svir; Ukraine’s Dnieper; Egypt’s Nile; China’s Yangtze; and Southeast Asia’s Mekong.
+Viking River Cruises range from 8 to 23 days, with itineraries featuring Europe’s Rhine, Main, Danube, Seine, Rhône, Douro, Moselle, Elbe, Dordogne, Garonne and Gironde Rivers; Russia’s Volga, Neva and Svir; Ukraine’s Dnieper; Egypt’s Nile; China’s Yangtze; and Southeast Asia’s Mekong.

 Download our free River Cruise Guide Magazine!